Towards a Taxonomy of Software Log Smells: Results

 \textbf{CA5: Insufficient logging code maintenance}

-\begin{itemize} \item \textbf{Description}: Developers frequently update feature code, but it can be challenging for them to also keep the logging code updated.
-Moreover, changing the logging code does not always improve it, as the changes might address only a specific use case while ignoring the needs of other parts of the project.
-Further, the changes might introduce mistakes in the logging code, such as typos, adding wrong variables, or making the code less understandable.
+\begin{itemize} \item \textbf{Description}: Developers frequently update feature code, but keeping the corresponding logging code updated can be difficult.
+In addition, updates to logging code do not necessarily improve it, as changes might address only a specific use case while ignoring the requirements of other areas of the project.
+These changes might introduce errors in the logging code, such as typos, using wrong variables, or making the code less understandable.
 Several studies show that logging statements are written and refined in an ad-hoc manner and possibly not until when failures have already happened, and logs would have been needed~\citep{gu_logging_2023}.

 \item \textbf{Implications}: Eventually, the lack of maintenance might result in logging code that is obsolete, insufficient, or misleading.
-Different domains also do maintenance differently; for example, compared to server and desktop apps, mobile apps have less maintenance but their developers more frequently delete logging code~\citep{zeng_studying_2019}. \item \textbf{References}: \citet{he_characterizing_2018-1, chen_extracting_2019, chen_survey_2022, fu_where_2014, gu_logging_2023, li_guiding_2020, li_qualitative_2021, shen_improving_nodate, yang_interview_2021, yuan_zing_2012, zeng_studying_2019} \end{itemize}
+Different domains also do maintenance differently; for example, compared to server and desktop apps, mobile apps have less maintenance but their developers more frequently delete logging code~\citep{zeng_studying_2019}. \item \textbf{References}: \citet{he_characterizing_2018-1, chen_extracting_2019, chen_survey_2022, fu_where_2014, gu_logging_2023, li_guiding_2020, li_qualitative_2021, shen_improving_nodate, yang_interview_2021, yuan_zing_2012, Zamfirov2024, zeng_studying_2019} \end{itemize}